tomasguinzburg/little_ledger/README.md

 selection criteria were that they addressed a specific issue, were common enough, deemed generally secure by the Rust community, and at least >1.0.0.

-- `serde` and `csv`: these are fundamental to the exercise.
+- `serde` and `csv`: these are fundamental to the program.
-- `rust_decimal`: The choice of `rust_decimal` might be considered conservative.
+- `rust_decimal`: guarantees `1e-4` precision whitin the
-  Because there's no multiplication, exponentiation nor division, `f64` might have sufficed for the required precision; but using arbitrary precision decimals protects against platform indeterminism.
+  `abs(amount) < 7.923e+25` (± 80 septillons-ish) range.
-- `anyhow` and `thiserror`: facilitate easier error handling, although their integration could be further refined.
+- `anyhow` and `thiserror`: easy error handling although their integration have been better
 - `clap`: provides clutter-free arguments parsing.
-For easy testing and debugging, the aim was to include a verbose flag and also to be able to pipe stdin, without risking harm to the intended usage.
+Might be overkill, the aim was to be able to pipe stdin and toggle logging to stderr without hurting the specified usage.

 ## Improvements